English Language and Japanese (4 Years) [BA]

 - Typical International Baccalaureate offer

-34 points overall (core points accepted), with Higher Level Requirements - 6,5,5 including a modern foreign language
+34 points overall (core points accepted), with Higher Level Requirements - 6,5,5 including English Language or GCSE in a modern foreign language (grade B)

 - How to apply